cosmos/cosmos-sdk/docs/run-node/interact-node.md

 #### Queries

-Given the Protobuf definitions, mkeing a gRPC query is straightforward, by calling the correct `Query` service RPC method, and by passing the request argument as data (`-d` flag):
+Given the Protobuf definitions, making a gRPC query is straightforward, by calling the correct `Query` service RPC method, and by passing the request argument as data (`-d` flag):

 ```bash
 grpcurl \